How to Get Help With Vet Bills for Dogs Who Need Surgery

 The Pet Fund

-The Pet Fund provides help with non-urgent, non-basic care for dogs and cats; this includes canceropens in a new tab, eye diseaseopens in a new tab, chronic illness, and heart diseaseopens in a new tab, but excludes diagnostic tests, spay and neuter proceduresopens in a new tab, and life-threatening injuries.
-If your pet fits the criteria, you can email The Pet Fund with a description of your pet’s condition for the chance to apply for a one-time grant.
+The Pet Fundopens in a new tab provides help for non-urgent, non-basic care for dogs and cats.
+This includes various types of canceropens in a new tab, eye diseasesopens in a new tab (like cataracts), chronic illnesses, and heart diseaseopens in a new tab.
+Their website includes an in-depth description of what they can fund and how their application process works.
+Their grants exclude diagnostic tests, spay and neuter procedures, and life-threatening injuries that need immediate treatment.
+If you believe your pet fits the criteria, you can apply for a one-time grant.

 Frankie’s Friends National Fund

-Frankie’s Friends awards grants for dogs in need of emergency, lifesaving, or specialized veterinary care when the pet would otherwise be relinquished or euthanized.
-To qualify, a veterinarian must confirm that your dog has a good prognosis with treatment, and you must meet the requirements for financial assistance.
+Frankie’s Friendsopens in a new tab awards grants for dogs in need of emergency, lifesaving, or specialized veterinary care for families who are in financial need.
+To qualify, a veterinarian must confirm that your dog has a good prognosis with treatment, and you must show that you meet their requirements for financial assistance.

 SpayUSA

-North Shore Animal League America’s SpayUSA doesn’t give grants directly, but they serve as a referral network for free and low-cost spay-and-neuter services.
-You can use their search function to input your zip code and find clinics near you that offer financial assistance for spay-and-neuter surgeries.
+North Shore Animal League America’s SpayUSA is a referral network for free and low-cost spay and neuter servicesopens in a new tab.
+You can use their search functionopens in a new tab to input your zip code and find clinics near you that offer financial assistance for spay and neuter surgeries.

 The Mosby Foundation

-The Mosby Foundation gives financial support to dogs experiencing non-emergency health needs.
-They can’t help with routine or diagnostic care or reimburse veterinary services that have already been performed.
-All dogs must be spayed or neutered in order to qualify.
+The Mosby Foundationopens in a new tab gives you financial support for dogs who are critically ill, injured, neglected, and/or abused.
+They don’t help with routine medical care or diagnostic tests.
+All dogs must be spayed or neutered to qualify.

 Brown Dog Foundation